 Yes.
 This is a joyous event and we are happy for you to take pictures but we ask that flash photography and spotlighted video not be used because they are distracting to the congregation and the participants.

 No. Baptism is baptism.
-You could have been baptized in the Roman Catholic church, a Baptist temple, or down by the riverside by a Congregationalist minster—whatever, so longer as involved water and an invocation of the Triune God (Father, Son and Holy Spirit).
+You could have been baptized in the Roman Catholic church, a Baptist temple, or down by the riverside by a Congregationalist minster—whatever, so longer as it involved water and an invocation of the Triune God (Father, Son and Holy Spirit).
 These are all recognized by the Episcopal Church and the worldwide Anglican Communion.

 No problem.
 Although we consider baptism an unrepeatable event, we also have the ability to perform what is called a “conditional baptism” in circumstances like these.